 He has written extensively and lectured on matters of military reform and Manœuvre Warfare.
 His work has appeared in the Marine Corps Gazette, Fires Bulletin, and Small Wars Journal.
 He makes an average of 100 appearances a year in a variety of media outlets discussing matters of military reform to include appearances on the Bill Press Show, Fox News, and in The Washington Times.

-He is a 2000 graduate of Virginia Commonwealth University, a 2012 graduate of the Marine Corps Expeditionary Warfare School, and currently working towards a master of arts in military history at Norwich University.
+He is a 2000 graduate of Virginia Commonwealth University, a 2012 graduate of the Marine Corps Expeditionary Warfare School, and 2019 graduate of Norwich University with a Master of Arts in Military History.

 - Scrutinized an Air Force proposal to leave 108 F-35s in a non-combat capable configuration which would have wasted the $21 billion spent purchasing them.
 In response to POGO’s reporting, the Pentagon backed off on this plan.